Sairyss/domain-driven-hexagon/README.md

 - [Martin Fowler blog: Yagni](https://martinfowler.com/bliki/Yagni.html)
 - [7 Software Development Principles That Should Be Embraced Daily](https://betterprogramming.pub/7-software-development-principles-that-should-be-embraced-daily-c26a94ec4ecc?gi=3b5b298ddc23)
 - [SOLID Principles and the Arts of Finding the Beach](https://sebastiankuebeck.wordpress.com/2017/09/17/solid-principles-and-the-arts-of-finding-the-beach/)

+## Recommendations for smaller APIs

+Be careful when implementing any complex architecture in small-medium sized projects with not a lot of business logic.
+Some of the building blocks/patterns/principles may fit well, but others may be an overengineering.

+For example:

+- Separating code into modules/layers/use-cases, using some building blocks like controllers/services/entities, respecting boundaries and dependency injections etc. may be a good idea for any project.
+- But practices like creating an object for every primitive, using `Value Objects` to separate business logic into smaller classes, separating `Domain Models` from `Persistence Models` etc. in projects that are more data-centric and have little or no business logic may only complicate such solutions and add extra boilerplate code, data mapping, maintenance overheads etc. without adding much benefit.

+[DDD](https://en.wikipedia.org/wiki/Domain-driven_design) and other practices described here are mostly about creating software with complex business logic.
+But what would be a better approach for simpler applications?

+For applications with not a lot of business logic consider other architectures.
+The most popular is probably [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller). _Model-View-Controller_ is better suited for [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) applications with little business logic since it tends to favor designs where software is mostly the view of the database.

+[Full-stack application example](https://github.com/Sairyss/full-stack-application-example) - here is an example of a simple CRUD full-stack application.

 ## Behavioral Testing